 When Cutting Hits Home: How to Get Help for a Self-Injurious Child

-You may have heard about a form of self-injury called cutting, wondering what it is, what it entails, why teens do it, and how you can help if you find your child engaging in this behavior.
-Cutting along with burning, hitting the self, and embedding objects under the skin are all form of self-injury and they’re more common than you may realize.
+You may have heard about a form of self-injury called cutting, wondering what it is, what it entails, why some teens do it, and how you can help if you find your child engaging in this behavior.
+Cutting as well as burning, hitting the self, and embedding objects under the skin are all form of self-injury, and they’re more common than you may realize.
 Studies show that, here in the United States, the lifetime prevalence of self-injuring behaviors ranges 12-37.2 percent in secondary school populations and 12-20 percent in young adult populations.
 There are at least 16 different kinds of self-injury documented today.

 As explained by the American Academy of Child and Adolescent Psychiatry, “Adolescents who have difficulty talking about their feelings may show their emotional tension, physical discomfort, pain and low self-esteem with self-injurious behaviors.”